DraftKings promo code: Bet $5, get $200 in bonus bets | Goal.com US

 - Place a $5 bet on any of the available sports markets

-- Don’t forget to opt in to the NBA no-sweat same-game parlay offer too, and get your stake back as a bonus bet if your SGP misses
+- Don’t forget to opt in to the NBA no-sweat same-game parlay offer too, where you can get your stake back as a bonus bet if your SGP misses

 What can you use your DraftKings bonus on today?

-The Cavaliers are -5.5 point favorites to increase their 1-0 series lead against the Magic.
-The New York Knicks are also -5.5 favorites to move to 2-0, for them against the 76ers.
+The Phoenix Suns are +3 point underdogs to the Minnesota Timberwolves after already losing the first game.
+Meanwhile, the Milwaukee Bucks are narrow -2 point favorites to beat the Indiana Pacers and move to 2-0 in the series.

-The Denver Nuggets are the night’s big favorites at -7.5 points against the LA Lakers after beating them by 11 in the first game.
+The final game has the Dallas Mavericks as -2.5 favorites over the LA Clippers to tie the series 1-1.

-Click here to go to DraftKings Sportsbook and claim the bet $5, get $200 in bonus bets to use on this packed day of sport.
-Plus, opt in to receive a daily no-sweat same-game parlay on the NBA Playoffs.
+Click here to visit DraftKings and claim the bet $5, get $200 in bonus bets offer to use on today’s packed schedule.
+Plus, get a daily no-sweat same-game parlay on the NBA throughout the Playoffs.

 More info on DraftKings’s bonus